 Multi-project scheduling is a complex coordination of different resources (i.e. workforce, machines, materials, budgets) in real time and most of the studies are based on limited assumptions—such as each project in a multi-project scheduling is treated as a single project scheduling problem, or simplistically that resources can be transferred between projects without expense and time, or that projects can run without any uncertainties (i.e. under ideal settings).
 However, in practice, while scheduling the activities of multiple projects in dynamic environments, project managers face challenges that are typically due to the lack of timely, accurate, and consistent information; finite resource transfer times (that may also have uncertainties), interdependencies among activities of different projects; and uncertain activity interruptions.
 Consequently, existing theoretical approaches strategies are not useful in practice and it is challenging to solve the practical multi-project scheduling problem.

-- The model is expected to be solved by Develop exact and heuristics scheduling and re-scheduling techniques and verify their performances by solving realistic instances.
+- the model is expected to be solved by developing exact and heuristics scheduling and re-scheduling techniques and verifying their performances by solving realistic instances

-Contact Dr. Ripon Chakrabortty (firstname.lastname@example.org) or Dr. Humyun Fuad Rahman (email@example.com) for further information.
+Contact Dr Humyun Fuad Rahman email@example.com or Dr Ripon Chakrabortty firstname.lastname@example.org for further information.
 Each potential student needs to write a research proposal highlighting research motivation, research problems, research objectives, brief review of the most relevant literature, proposed methodology and expected outcome.